The Night Alice Cooper Almost Hanged Himself … Again

 Just a few years into this grizzly routine, the nightly hanging stunt almost took a turn for the tragic when the practically invisible, incredibly strong piano wire tasked with literally saving Alice's neck unexpectedly snapped; luckily, Cooper was able to react in a fraction of a second, whipping his head back just in time to slip through the noose and collapse to the stage instead, unconscious, but still breathing.

-As he told the Las Vegas Review-Journal in a 2009 interview, it was the guillotine trick that failed him next, almost finishing off the shock rocker in a careless moment.
-"It was before we knew how to do it safely," Cooper explained. "[One night] I said 'Let's just do it.'
+The guillotine trick failed him next, almost finishing off the shock rocker in a careless moment.
+"It was before we knew how to do it safely," Cooper told the Las Vegas Review-Journal in 2009. "[One night] I said 'Let's just do it.'
 And the guillotine missed me by six inches, and that's a 40-pound blade!”

 Even more frightening than these two in-concert near misses, however, was the 1988 incident at London's Wembley Stadium during a rehearsal for Cooper and his band’s impending concert tour, because this time, Alice wasn’t able to anticipate the faulty piano wire and found himself “hanging loose” in the worst possible way.